simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 You will run it something like : `node somework.js`

-Now, If I want to run this script withour the node command.
+Now, If I want to run this script without the `node` command.
+Something like this:

 ```
 somework
 ```

-It works the same way as it was working with node command.
+It shoudl work the same way as it is working with node command.
 It should output `Hello World` in the terminal.

-So let's go and see various elements involved when you run a command.
+Let's go and see various elements involved when you run a command.

 ---